 The cyberattack has been made known to the HHS’ Office for Civil Rights.
 The breach summary shows up to 30,049 patients have been impacted.

-Access Health CT Contacts 1,100 Clients in relation to Unspecified Data Breach
+Access Health CT Informs 1,100 Clients About Unspecified Data Breach

-Access Health CT, the health insurance marketplace in Connecticut, has contacted around 1,100 consumers that some of their protected health information was exposed in a data breach.
+Access Health CT, the health insurance marketplace in Connecticut, has notified around 1,100 members that some of their protected health information was exposed in a data breach.

 In its substitute breach notice, Access Health CT said sorry for any inconvenience caused by the breach and said affected people have been offered complimentary access to services to help them protect their personal data.
 The breach notice did not explain the extent of the breach, when it took place, nor the types of information that were impacted.